SharePoint/PnP-Guidance/articles/app-model-recipe-site-columns-and-content-types.md

 Summary
 -------

 The approach you take to create site columns and content types in SharePoint sites is different in the new app model than it was with Full Trust Code.
-In a typical Full Trust Code (FTC) scenario, site columns and content types are created with declarative code.
+In a typical Full Trust Code (FTC) / Farm Solution scenario, site columns and content types are created with declarative code.
+In the declarative code approach the site columns and content types are defined in XML and SharePoint's feature framework elements are used to package and deploy them.

-In an app model scenario, site columns and content types are created with the SharePoint Client Side Object Model (CSOM).
+In an app model scenario, site columns and content types are created with the SharePoint Client Side Object Model (CSOM) or SharePoint REST APIs.

 High Level Guidelines
 ---------------------

 As a rule of a thumb, we would like to provide the following high level guidelines for creating site columns and content types.

-- The SharePoint CSOM should be used to create site columns and content types.
+- The SharePoint CSOM or REST APIs should be used to create site columns and content types.
 - Feature framework elements should not be used in the creation of site columns and content types.
-	+ The only exception to this guideline is when you are using declarative XML based provision to an app web in a SharePoint-hosted app.
-This is because the CSOM is not available in a SharePoint-hosted app.
+	+ The only exception to this guideline is when you are using declarative XML-based provisioning to an app web in a SharePoint-hosted app.
+This is due to the fact that the CSOM is not available in a SharePoint-hosted app.
-- You can automate the creation of site columns and content types as part of the site provisioning process
+- You can automate the creation of site columns and content types as part of the site provisioning process.
+See the [site provisioning recipe](/app-model-recipe-site-provisioning.md) for more details.

 Challenges creating site columns and content types in SharePoint sites
 ----------------------------------------------------------------------